Didn't Get Tickets To This Year's Christmas Concert?

 Watch Choir Christmas Specials on our YouTube Channel

-Many of our Christmas Music and the Spoken Word programs are available at YouTube.com/MormonTabChoir.
+Many of our Christmas Music & the Spoken Word programs are available at YouTube.com/MormonTabChoir.
 You can listen to the Choir’s Christmas playlist on the YouTube channel as well.
 Check here also for many of the Choir’s Christmas songs as individual tracks.

 Attend Other Temple Square Concerts

 Tickets will be available October 31 for the Bells on Temple Square Holiday concerts on November 17 and 18, in the Tabernacle.
 You may also standby for seating.